 Why We Launched Weekends: Bringing Families Back Together

-It started with a moment that felt all too ordinary.
-It was a Saturday morning, and I was on my phone, trying to find something—anything—we could do as a family that day.
-My wife was next to me, focused on something else on her screen.
-Our 3-year-old came over, asking to watch something on the iPad.
+It was a Saturday morning, and I was on my phone, trying to find something, anything, we could do as a family that day.
+My wife was sat next to me, focused on something else on her screen.
+Our three year old wandered over, asking to watch something on the iPad.

 The Smartphone Paradox

-The statistics are staggering.
-According to Common Sense Media, U.S. teens spend an average of more than seven hours per day on screen media for entertainment, not including time spent on schoolwork.
-Meanwhile, a 2024 Pew Research Center study found that about 47% of parents say they spend too much time on their smartphones, acknowledging that their own screen habits can interfere with connecting with their teens.
-Additionally, a 2025 survey reported in The Guardian revealed that only one in three British families eat together daily, with over half of children using devices during meals, and 39% of children have asked their parents to put down their phones at the table.
-We're living under the same roofs but often inhabiting entirely different digital worlds.
+The statistics tell a powerful story.
+According to Common Sense Media, U.S. teens now spend over seven hours a day on screens for entertainment, not including schoolwork.
+A 2024 Pew Research Center study showed that nearly half of parents admit they spend too much time on their phones and recognize that it affects how they connect with their children.
+A 2025 survey shared in The Guardian reported that only one in three British families eat together daily, and over half of children use devices during meals.
+Nearly 40 percent of kids have even asked their parents to put down their phones at the table.

 The Weekend Planning Struggle